Nusaib/powerbi-portfolio/README.md

 ## 🎯 Learning goals
 - Master Power Query for ETL and data transformation.
 - Build table relationships using a star schema.
-- MCreate DAX measures from basic to advanced (including time intelligence).
+- Create DAX measures from basic to advanced (including time intelligence).
 - Design professional, interactive dashboards.
 - Develop a real-world portfolio to showcase Power BI skills.